Astro Boy: Plot

-After some time, Professor Ochanomizu, the new head of the Ministry of Science (co-head of the Ministry of Science in the 2009 film), notices Astro Boy performing in the circus and convinces Hamegg to turn Astro over to him.
-(In a retcon the story becomes far more violent and complicated).
+After some time, Professor Ochanomizu, the new head of the Ministry of Science, co-head of the Ministry of Science in the 2009 film, notices Astro Boy performing in the circus and convinces Hamegg to turn Astro over to him.
+(In a retcon, the story becomes far more violent and complex).
 He then takes Astro in as his own and treats him gently and warmly, becoming his legal guardian.
 He soon realizes that Astro has superior powers and skills, as well as the ability to experience human emotions.

 Astro then is shown fighting crime, evil, and injustice using his seven powers: 100K horsepower strength, jet flight, high intensity lights in his eyes, adjustable hearing, instant language translation, a retractable machine gun in his hips, and a high IQ capable of determining if a person is good or evil.
 Most of his enemies are robot-hating humans, robots gone berserk, or alien invaders.
 Almost every story includes a battle involving Astro and other robots.
-In one manga episode, Astro takes on the US Air Force, and stops it from bombing some innocent Vietnamese villagers (this was a time-travel episode, in which Astro went back from the 21st century to 1969).
+In one manga episode, Astro takes on the US Air Force, and stops it from bombing innocent Vietnamese villagers.
+This was a time-travel episode, in which Astro went back from the 21st century to 1969.